belfargamedev/belfargamedev.github.io/src/content/posts/adjusting-boat/index.md

 > Don't mind the _**love**ly_ spoiler.

 It's been a while, huh?
-The weekly progress update I wanted is turning out to be monthly.
-And that's ok, if we keep rowing forward.
+The weekly progress update schedule I aimed to follow is quickly becoming a monthly one...
+And that's ok, if we keep rowing our game development boat forward.
 [Row, row row!](https://www.youtube.com/watch?v=_Mvx4X78sqk)

-In this entry we will be covering the issue I found during the developement of the Godot demo, some alternative physics engines and even how floating number precision works.
+In this entry we will be covering the issue I found during the development of the Godot demo, some alternative physics engines and even how floating number precision works.
 Fasten your seatbelts, it's going to be a ride.

 # The iceberg

-If i were to use some metaphor about piloting a boat, I´d be Nami from One Piece having no idea on how to navigate in the Grand Line at first.
-Except I'm no expert in game development, even so in physics engines.
+If I were to use a metaphor about piloting a boat, I’d be Nami from One Piece, initially clueless about navigating the Grand Line.
+Except I'm no expert in game development, even less so in physics engines.

-But indeed I've indeed stumbled across a couple of issues in the default 2D physics system implemented in Godot we need to unpack.
+But I've indeed stumbled across a couple of issues in the default 2D physics system implemented in Godot we need to unpack.
 Let me show you a quick gif:

 ![Sandbox pinball with flying ape](flying_ape.gif "Sandbox pinball with flying ape")

-The blindingly obvious issue, that is, once the Ape reaches [Mach 1](https://en.wikipedia.org/wiki/Mach_number) and crosses what was suppose to be the upper limit of the pinball arena.
-The funny thing about this bug is that it only happened once, when I was recording to show the current status to a few friends.
+The blindingly obvious issue, that is, once the Ape collides with a specific position, it reaches [Mach 1](https://en.wikipedia.org/wiki/Mach_number) and crosses what was suppose to be the upper limit of the pinball arena, achieving orbit.
+The funny thing about this bug is that it only happened once, when I was recording to show the current project status to a few friends.
 I could not reproduce after a few minutes trying.
-That is the importance of multiple testers, my dear reader.
+This is the importance of multiple testers, my dear reader.

-If you excuse the awful compression of the gif and ignore the unintended VHS effect on the background, you may be able to see that the flippers - although working at a first glance - moves a little ahead of the ball.
+If you excuse the awful compression of the gif and ignore the unintended VHS effect on the background, you also may be able to see that the flippers - although working at a first glance - moves a little ahead of the ball.
 That is, it first goes to the end position and, between the physics frames, pushes the ball along its trajectory, making its movement lag behind the actual push.

 ## The setup

-Explaining a bit about Physics Engine in the scope of game development in general, there are usually three main actors for a physics simulation:
+To explain the physics engine within the context of game development, there are typically three main components involved in a physics simulation:

 1. **Static Body:** an object that **does not** move at all, used for floors, non-breakable buildings or non-movable objects (in our example, it would be the walls of the pinball)
 2. **Dynamic/Rigid Body:** an object that moves and collides with all other objects in the physics world **via the simulation** of forces and momentum (the pinball ball)
 3. **Kinematic Body:** an object that does not react to external forces, albeit pushing dynamic bodies around and is moved via some **programming logic** (the flippers)

 And how was the ball able to trespass the ceiling of the arena?
-I have a few ideas, and onde of them may be my fault, but baby steps.
+I have a few ideas, and one of them may be my fault, but baby steps.

-How the walls were builded is important.
+How the walls were built is important.
 Each square block is a different static body, placed each aside another in what was supposed to be a pixel perfect combination of collision polygons, making the trespassing impossible - in theory.
 But the fact is, I did not build a single polygon, there is non-nullable gap between the walls.

 ## The...
 Oops!
 Accident

-Here is where I deduct, based on my shallow knowledge on how physics simulation works, what happened to the ball clip through the wall:
+Here is my deduction, based on my limited knowledge of how physics simulations work, regarding what caused the ball to clip through the wall:

 1. The ball casts a ray on the direction of its velocity to check for any obstacle before its movement...
 2. ... but it targets perfectly the void between the walls.
 So it finds no obstacle and continue moving.
 3. Once it moves inside the gap between the walls, its sphere detects collision with the walls and  - as it can't be inside another object - its plunges itself upwards to respect the laws of physics and not let two bodies occupy the same space at the same time.